groff_diff(7) — Linux manual page

 environment.
 Only lines output from a given environment

-count towards the maximum associated with that
+count toward the maximum associated with that environment.

-environment.
-Hyphens resulting from \% are counted;
+Hyphens resulting from \% are counted; explicit hyphens are

-.hpf pattern-file
+.hpf ["]pattern-file

 Read hyphenation patterns from pattern-file.
 This file is